atlcell/Deemix/README.md

 - Make the UI look coherent
 - Home tab
 	- Login warning if the user is not logged in
-	- Loading circle while the ui is still not connected to the server
 - Search tab
 	- Hide buttons and add a placeholder before search
 	- Better loading feadback fot the user (maybe with a loading circle)